Lizhmq/PreViewer/README.md

 # PreViewer: Pre-trained CodeReviewer

+[WARNING] This repo will not be maintained.
+Please refer to [CodeReviewer](https://github.com/microsoft/CodeBERT/tree/master/CodeReviewer) for better documentation.

 We pre-train a CodeReviewer model to automate three code reivew related tasks: **Diff quality estimation**, **Review generation**, **Code refinement**.

 Refer to our paper: [CodeReviewer: Pre-Training for Automating Code Review Activities